isagimon/FAIR_Implementation_ABM/USAGE.md

 - `Crowder_Concentration_Spheres`: Concentration of crowders (optional).
 - `Obstacle`: Boolean to enable or disable crowders.
 - `Sphere_Volume`: Volume of a single crowder sphere.
+- `Probability_of_Oligomer_Removal`: Probability of removing a random oligomer in a timestep

 ---